 I noticed one couple eating here and he brought in a huge bouquet of flowers, which reflected the atmosphere of the restaurant.
-This was an excellent example of luxury experiences in 2016, in where guests feel at home.
+This was an excellent example of luxury experiences in 2016, where guests feel at home.
 The menu was small which kept things very simple.
-I was impressed by the endless attention to details through out the servings and this is why I would definitely recommend to dine here.
+I was impressed by the endless attention to details throughout the servings and this is why I would definitely recommend dining here.
 I could see by the locals eating here that it was certainly a favourite pass time for them.
 The following dishes were chosen by me and the flavours were fresh, exotic and very tasty.

 - Room reviewed: Junior Suite – Serendipity Style

 - Address: Keizersgracht 384, 1016 GB Amsterdam, Netherlands